Table of Contents

 Step #1: Set up Login, Register, and Edit Profile Pages

-Your site’s visitors can use these pages to create and manage their user accounts.
+My site’s visitors can use these pages to create and manage their user accounts.
 Each page displays a different form i.e., login form, registration form, and edit profile form using shortcodes.
-You can also add the login form to a widget on your website, or use social login to speed things up.
+I can also add the login form to a widget on your website, or use social login to speed things up.
 However, for some websites, a login page is more intuitive than a login form in a widget.

 Step #2: Build Multiple Registration Forms with Custom Fields